UnknownRori/UnknownRori/README.md

 🧍  I'm Akbar Hendra Jaya also known as UnknownRori a first year college student.

-🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.
-But if you curious on how configuration looks like please take a look on this [repo](https://github.com/UnknownRori/mysetting).
+🖥️ My IDE is heavily customized Visual Studio Code, but i also use NeoVim too.
+If you curious on how configuration looks like please take a look on this [repo](https://github.com/UnknownRori/mysetting).

 📘 i am currently mastering my skills.